rvthak/Makefile-Maker/README.md

 # Makefile-Maker
-A simple, quick and easy way to automatically create basic makefiles for small projects
+A simple, quick and easy way to automatically create basic makefiles for small projects.
+At the moment, it works on small projects that have all their files in a single directory.

 ## Argument list: